 There are many people who live with CP and go on to live full, independent lives.
 The key to healthy development for someone with CP is recognizing and understanding the disorder and taking proper steps to manage symptoms and support the individual.

 Cerebral Palsy and Your Legal Rights

 If your child has CP, of course your primary concern is his or her physical and mental wellbeing.
 It is also important to consider his or her legal rights.
 If your child’s CP was caused by negligence, such as a birth injury, you may be entitled to compensation that could help cover medical and life care expenses.
-Contact Brown & Brothers to learn more by calling 1-877-415-6603, or by completing our online form.
+Contact Birth Injury Guide to learn more by calling 1-877-415-6603, or by completing our online form.